Extension DGAs and topological Hochschild homology: introduction

 \textbf{Terminology} We work in the setting of symmetric spectra in simplicial sets \cite{hovey2000symmetricspectra}.
-For commutative ring spectra, we use the positive $S$-model structure developed in \cite{Shipley2004convenient}.
+For commutative ring spectra, we use the positive $\sph$-model structure developed in \cite{Shipley2004convenient}.
 When we work in the setting of associative ring spectra, we use the stable model structure of \cite{hovey2000symmetricspectra}.
-Throughout this work, $R$ denotes a discrete commutative ring and $HR$ denotes the corresponding Eilenberg Mac Lane spectrum as in \cite[1.2.5]{hovey2000symmetricspectra}.
+Throughout this work, $R$ denotes a general discrete commutative ring except in Section \ref{sec proof of topological equivalence of formal dgas} where $R$ denotes a quotient of $\Z$.
 When we say ($E_\infty$) DGA, we mean ($E_\infty$) $\Z$-DGA.

-\textbf{Acknowledgements} The author would like to thank Don Stanley for suggesting to study extension DGAs and also for showing the construction of the monoid object in \eqref{eq monoidforformaldga}.
-I also would like to thank Dimitar Kodjabachev for a careful reading of this work.
+\textbf{Acknowledgements} The author would like to thank Don Stanley for suggesting to study extension DGAs and also for showing the construction of the monoid object in Construction \ref{constr for graded monoids}.
+I also would like to thank Dimitar Kodjabachev and Tasos Moulinos for a careful reading of this work.